JoannaWilk/django_travel_blog/README.md

 # django travel blog
-Website created as a Django project.
+Website created as a Django project, based on Nick Walter's online course 'The Ultimate Beginner's Guide to Django'.

-It's deployed on Heroku: https://wilqs-travel.herokuapp.com/